 Anecdotes and quotes from prominent leaders and executives the world over have spoken about the need to remove fear or hesitation around innovation, change and failure to encourage growth across all levels of any organisation.
 This is no coincidence.

-Employers can gain a great deal from investing in upskilling and training of their staff to enhance business capabilities and opportunity.
-Employees and management alike can identify new strengths and further direct resources to encourage growth in these areas.
+Employers can gain a great deal from investing in upskilling and training their staff to enhance business capabilities and opportunities.
+Employees and management can identify new strengths and further direct resources to encourage growth in these areas.

 Skills pathways are important in other ways.
-Perhaps an employee wants to move sideways to a new discipline within the same organisation; enabling their training and development to accommodate this transferal of skills improves retention and job satisfaction, not to mention creates additional capability within your organisation.
+For example, perhaps an employee wants to move sideways to a new discipline within the same organisation.
+Enabling their training and development to accommodate this transfer of skills improves retention and job satisfaction, creating additional capability within your organisation.

 For Hendry, we’ve been well aware of the benefits of proactive staff development and providing our staff with the opportunity to expand their professional capabilities via an internal support program.
-Since its implementation, we’ve found responses from staff to be very positive as they are able to examine their career ambitions and decide which skills can be developed in line with these expectations.
+Since its implementation, we’ve found responses from staff to be very positive as they can examine their career ambitions and decide which skills can be developed in line with these expectations.

 Our Industry Engagement and Communications Manager, Amber Keogh, is a current participant in our professional development program.
-When asked about her experience in the program thus far, she explained to us the importance of consistent and open discussion and how this can help both sides in maximising the value which they receive.
+When asked about her experience in the program thus far, she explained to us the importance of consistent and open discussion and how this can help both sides maximise the value they receive.

-Education has also been a key focus for us, as we feel that there are several ways to champion professional development as something which is not only provided by your job, but something which can be discovered through further education pathways and partnerships.
+Education has also been a key focus for us.
+We feel that there are several ways to champion professional development as something which is provided by your job and something which can be discovered through further education pathways and partnerships.
 We regularly develop course content and partner with institutions such as RMIT to host events and create micro-credentials courses, rapidly growing pathways for students and employees alike to develop additional skills on the side.